RapidSoftwareSolutions/Marketplace-GoogleAdmin-Package/README.md

 | pageToken  | String| Token to specify next page in the list

 ## GoogleAdmin.listGroupsByCustomer
-Retrieves a paginated list of groups in a domain.
+Retrieves a paginated list of groups by customer.

 | Field      | Type  | Description
 |------------|-------|----------